What is “California Sober”?

 According to the American Medical Association, nearly 50% of people will experience a relapse within one year of treatment when they start using substances again.
 Even marijuana, which is central to the Cali Sober lifestyle, carries its own risks, including the potential for dependency.

-Cali Sober: Is Marijuana actually a Safe Alternative?
+Is Marijuana a Safe Alternative?

 While the Cali Sober lifestyle may help some individuals move away from alcohol, substituting it with marijuana is not necessarily a safer option.
 Researchers have identified several risks associated with marijuana use, especially for those in recovery from addiction.